jagilber/jagilber.github.io/about.md

 * Team Lead / Technical Advisor Microsoft RDS POD
 * Subject Matter Expert for Microsoft Remote Desktop Services
 * Subject Matter Expert for Windows Performance
-* Provide gui interface for viewing and filtering log data with textfilter.exe
+* Provided gui interface for viewing and filtering log data with textfilter.exe
 * Team Lead / originator for Citrix XenDesktop Escalation
-* Provide gui interface for configuration, collection, and viewing of ETW data with cdfmonitor.exe
+* Provided gui interface for configuration, collection, and viewing of ETW data with cdfmonitor.exe
 * Provided symbol and tmf infrastructure for internal and external use
 * Team Lead that designed, implemented, and supported Citrix farm which consisted of 400 servers hosting 100 applications to over 10000 users
 * Designed Windows NT and Windows 2000/2003 domain model